 Harry Above the Crowd.
-Fabricated steel, ceramic tile, and concrete, 35’ x 14’ x14’.
-Sited at Tempe City Hall.
+Steel, ceramic tile, and concrete, 35’ x 14’ x14’.
+Located at City Hall.
 Tempe, AZ.
-Fabricated in collaboration with Michael Levine, Levine Machine, and Ron Ruff, R.J Ruff and Associates, 1998.
+Fabricated in collaboration with Michael Levine and R.J Ruff and Associates, 1998.

 “A soaring, 35-foot-tall depiction of a beloved city councilman, 1970-78, and mayor, 1978-1994, as a stilt walker.
 Creator John Randall Nelson intended the exaggerated dimensions of “Harry Above the Crowd” to represent Harry Mitchell’s “heightened sense of potential, performance and accomplishment.”
 Coincidentally, live stilt walkers regularly stroll the city’s Mill Avenue during spring and fall Tempe Festival of the Arts.”
 Lisa Polacheck, Where Magazine, 2015